CAPS: Counseling and Psychological Services

-We provide free, voluntary, confidential psychological counseling & psychotherapy to students, as well as general consultation and psycho-educational services to parents, faculty and staff.
-Students come to CAPS for a variety of reasons.
-Our approach is to listen and help clarify a student's thinking in regard to whatever is pressing.
-It might take a few sessions to develop an understanding of the problem and how best to proceed, so it's helpful if you can approach your first meeting with that in mind.
-If the difficulty in question is one that is outside our area of competence or our limited resources (for instance, an academic problem that could best be helped by tutoring, or a situation that deserves more intensive therapy than we can provide, i.e. more than once per week), we will facilitate a referral to another resource.
+CAPS is "a place to think".
+We provide free, voluntary, confidential psychological individual and group counseling to students, as well as psychological consultation services to parents, faculty and staff.
+Students come to CAPS with a variety of concerns.
+We listen and think together in order to develop an understanding of the concern and how best to proceed.
+If the difficulty in question is one that is outside our area of competence or our limited resources (for instance, an academic problem that could best be helped by one of the Deans, or a situation that deserves more intensive therapy than we can provide, we will facilitate a referral to another resource.
 There are a number of counselors on our staff; if, after some discussion, you think there's an incompatibility between you and your counselor you may ask to work with someone else.
+Although the schedule is often quite full, we will always accommodate an urgent request to be seen as soon as possible.

 What Should You Expect From Counseling?

-Depending upon the nature of the concern that brought you here, the answer to this question varies greatly.
+The answer to this question varies greatly, depending upon the nature of the concern.
 It is not unusual to experience a certain amount of discomfort as a result of self-reflection and questioning.
 In our work with you, there are some general principles that we follow.
 We will:

 - provide a place for you to talk freely and consider your concerns